 Quick Answer

-A good feng shui floor plan usually has a readable entry, clear circulation, a protected bed zone, a grounded living area, and rooms that each feel like they know their job.
+A good feng shui floor plan has a readable entry, clear circulation, a protected bed zone, a grounded living area, and rooms that each feel clear in their purpose.
 The point is not a perfect drawing.
-It is a home that feels easier to move through and settle into.
+It is a home that feels easier to enter, move through, and settle into.

 Floor plans affect feng shui before the decor even arrives.
-The first question is usually whether the home feels legible the moment you enter.
+The first thing to notice is whether the home feels legible the moment you step through the door.

 In practical terms, a better floor plan is one where movement feels obvious, the bed and sofa feel protected enough, and the rooms do not constantly interrupt each other.
-That is why the plan often matters more than the small decorative cures people add later.
+That is why layout fixes can matter more than the small decorative cures people add later.

 What Makes a Floor Plan Feel Better